-When practicing as the video exercises demonstrate, aim to clearly see the relationship between the minor barre chord shapes and the minor pentatonic scale shapes.
+When practicing as the video lessons demonstrate below, aim to clearly see the relationship between the barre chord shape and scale shapes.

 Once this connection is clear, take note of all intervals inside every scale shape.

 Watch These Videos